dannythorne/MakingMinecraft_Take02/README.md

      Prefabs can be added to the game multiple times resulting in multiple game objects that are clones of the prefab.
 Then changes to the prefab apply to all of those game objects.
-This is very useful to avoid having to modify loads of game objects just to make a simple change.
-It is also useful to make prefabs because they can be &ldquo;instantiated&rdquo; from scripts dynamically at run time.
+This is very useful to avoid having to modify lots of game objects just to make a simple change.
+Another reason it is useful to make prefabs is because they can be &ldquo;instantiated&rdquo;
+     from scripts dynamically at run time.
 We will eventually want to do this in order to produce a procedurally generated terrain of blocks.

   4. Drag a few `Block` prefabs into the scene.